vapor-community/HTMLKit/README.md

 # HTMLKit

-Render dynamic HTML templates in a *typesafe* and **performant** way!
+Render dynamic HTML templates in a typesafe and performant way!
 By using Swift's powerful language features and a pre-rendering algorithm, HTMLKit will render insanely fast templates but also catch bugs that otherwise might occur with other templating options.

 ## Getting Started

 ### Installation

-Add the packages as dependecies to your package.
+Add the packages as dependecies and targets to your package file.

 ```swift
 /// [Package.swift]